HaroldMills/Vesper/docs/tutorial.rst

 information about the recording, such as the station at which it was made and the microphone(s) that were used to make it.
-The availability of such metadata simplifies recording imports, and also allows Vesper to support powerful queries and data displays.
+The availability of such metadata simplifies recording imports, and also helps Vesper to support powerful queries and data displays.
 Along with the metadata required for recording imports, you will also import metadata describing processors and annotations that Vesper will use when you work with your recording in the next section of